sholtomaud/phd/Literature Review/litrev.md

-#### Risk in Hydrogeology
+## Groundwater Model and Multi-Criteria Analysis of Risk

-According to Tartakovsky, there are few quantitative risk assessments in subsurface hydrology [@tartakovsky_assessment_2013].
+According to Tartakovsky, there are few quantitative risk assessments in subsurface hydrology [@tartakovsky_assessment_2013], however Activity-5 of the Healthy Headwaters report [@dnrm_activity_2013-1] attempts to provide an approach to quantitative risk assessments for the purposes of evaluating impacts from CSG.

+Activity-5 uses a combination of Groundwater Model and Multi-Criteria Analysis (GMMCA) [@dnrm_activity_2013-1, p.i].

 Whilst the load-resistor model may look at gross failures and the downstream risks, it does not typically address the pollution associated with such a failure.
 The Healthy Headwaters' Groundwater Risks Report identified two different nomenclatures for addressing pollution entering the environment - these are the Hazard model, and the "source–pathway–receptor" (SPR) model [@beckers_groundwater_2013, @holdgate_perspective_1979] ^[Holdgate also uses the "source-pathway-sink", or "source-pathway-target" terminology].
 Beckers et al argue that these methods have an equivalent outcome [-@beckers_groundwater_2013, p.28].